 This solution addresses a scenario where the traffic steering between different parts of a DN for a given UE.

-This solution considers the following cases (i) UL traffic first routed EAS in the local part of DN for local-processing, and then further forwarded to a remote Application Server in the central part of DN, and (ii) DL traffic from a remote Application Server in the central part of DN for processing, then forwarded to Application Server(s) in the local part of DN, and finally provided to the UE.
+This solution considers the following cases (i) UL traffic first routed EAS in the local part of DN for local-processing (source IP: UE, destination IP: EAS), and then further forwarded to a remote Application Server in the central part of DN (source IP: EAS, destination IP: remote AS), and (ii) DL traffic from a remote Application Server in the central part of DN for processing, then forwarded to Application Server(s) in the local part of DN (source IP: remote AS, destination IP: EAS), and finally provided to the UE (source IP: EAS, destination IP: UE).